Studying Righteousness in Galatians: Faith, Law & Spirit

 When the Christian faith moved from the Jewish to the Gentile world, it was natural for questions to arise.
 Do Christians need to be circumcised - and keep God's law in general - to be accepted as part of God's family?
 Or does God accept people purely on the basis of their faith in Christ's work on the cross?
 As Paul's mission to Gentiles advanced, these questions became pressing.

-The apostle Peter understood from his vision in Joppa and his experience in Caesarea that God has accepted Gentiles as Gentiles, on the basis of their faith in Christ's finished work (Acts 10:9 - 11:18).
+The apostle Peter understood from his vision in Joppa and his experience in Caesarea that God has accepted Gentiles as Gentiles, on the basis of their faith in Christ's finished work (Acts 10:9).
 They did not have to become Jewish by observing circumcision, for Christ provided them open access to God by faith.
 Peter and the Jerusalem church therefore welcomed Gentile believers into fellowship.
-But later, Peter temporarily withdrew from fellowship with Gentiles when some Jewish Christians criticized him (2:11-13).
-In response, Paul rebuked Peter for communicating that Gentiles must become Jews in order to be accepted by God (2:14-21).
+But later, Peter temporarily withdrew from fellowship with Gentiles when some Jewish Christians criticized him (Galatians 2:11-13).
+In response, Paul rebuked Peter for communicating that Gentiles must become Jews in order to be accepted by God (Galatians 2:14-21).

-No one is accepted by God and made righteous before him on the basis of keeping the law (2:16).
-Even Abraham was accounted as righteous and accepted by God because of his faith (3:6; Gen 15:6) - not because he was circumcised, which came later (Gen 17:9-14).
+No one is accepted by God and made righteous before him on the basis of keeping the law (Galatians 2:16).
+Even Abraham was accounted as righteous and accepted by God because of his faith (Galatians 3:6; Genesis 15:6) - not because he was circumcised, which came later (Genesis 17:9-14).
 Both Jews and Gentiles are accepted by God and made righteous before him on the basis of faith alone.